iamtimofe/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-BEST="School" (School is assigned to varaible BEST) export (Used for passing varaiables tp subshell) echo (Used for printing output on the screen and more with other string added)
+BEST="School" (School is assigned to varaible BEST) export (Used for passing varaiables tp subshell) echo (Used for printing output on the screen and more with other string added) printf(Used for printing formatted text on the screen)
+%f (Used for printing a floating value of a number)